 Alternative medicine research has relevant bits and pieces gleaned from the literature and of importance to all of us.

 In the European Journal of Urology 2008, researchers found that moderate to vigorous exercise reduces benign prostatic hypertrophy by 25%.
-That's significant.
+That is significant.

-Vitamin C in citrus and peppers is more effective than ascorbic acid; make sure you include the pulp of your lemon; that's where at least half the goodies are to be found.
+Vitamin C in citrus and peppers is more effective than ascorbic acid; make sure you include the pulp of your lemon and not only the juice; that is where at least half the goodies are to be found.

 So, with the vitamin E and prostate tumours.
 There are eight forms of vitamin E found in whole foods.
 Only the "gamma-tocopherol" form of vitamine E is effective in preventing prostate disease.

 The "Select Trial" (reported in JAMA) found that taking the